researchsoft/website/content/lorentz/20-content.md

 **Vive la differénce - research software engineers**

+This will be a hybrid event with an in-person element from 19-22 April 2022 at the Lorentz Centre in the Netherlands; and online events from March-May 2022 across different time zones.

+See the [call for participation](https://www.researchsoft.org/events/2022-04/) for general information and details on how to be involved.

+**Importance of this workshop**

 Research software engineering is becoming increasingly essential as the role of research software is becoming at once more critical to scientific discovery (Barker et al., 2020), and more difficult to sustain.
 Research software engineering  combines professional software engineering expertise with an intimate understanding of research, and is critical to achieving open science goals.

 Research software engineering is at a critical point in its evolution, with the demand for research software engineers expected to continue to rise  as open science  becomes the norm in research culture.
 However, significant cultural change is needed in the research software engineering community to increase the DEI that can facilitate the rewarding and enabling research environment needed to enable higher-quality research, by increasing innovation, collaboration and productivity.